Specialised Wound Care

 - Use of antibiotics may be necessary, however, you are further increasing the risk of more drug resistant bacteria.

-- These patients should be treated with the mildest Creams and debriding agents like Melladerm Gel, since the new flesh is easily compromised, by chemical agents.
+- These patients should be treated with the mildest Creams and debriding agents like Melladerm Gel (honey based), since the new flesh is easily compromised, by chemical agents.

 Infected Necrotic Wounds